ncsa/Delta_doc/docs/source/faq.rst

    export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:$LIBRARY_PATH

-Why does nvidia-smi not find a gpu?
+Why doesn't nvidia-smi find a GPU?
 ------------------------------------

-You are running the command on a cpu-only compute node OR on one of the login nodes.
-Only the gpu nodes contain Nvidia gpus and they are accessible via the slurm batch system.
-See: `Running Jobs <https://docs.ncsa.illinois.edu/systems/delta/en/latest/user_guide/running_jobs.html/>`_
+You are running the command on a CPU-only compute node or on one of the login nodes.
+Only the GPU nodes contain NVIDIA GPUs and they are accessible via the Slurm batch system.
+See :ref:`running-jobs`.